Escaped Pennsylvania prisoner now armed with a stolen rifle and ‘extremely dangerous,’ police say – KION546

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Danny Freeman, Jessica Xing, Dakin Andone, Celina Tebor, Nicole Grether, Aya Elamroussi, Brian Todd, Aaron Cooper, Michelle Watson, Jessica Prater and Polo Sandoval contributed to this report.
+CNN’s Danny Freeman, Caroll Alvarado, Jessica Xing, Dakin Andone, Nicole Grether, Aya Elamroussi, Brian Todd, Aaron Cooper, Michelle Watson, Jessica Prater and Polo Sandoval contributed to this report.